Phishing and other types of fraud attempts increase in the months leading up to tax filing season. Know how to protect yourself and your wealth.

 For both business owners and individual Americans alike, Schneeberger says that one of the best ways to defend yourself is to file your taxes early.
 The IRS has mechanisms that detect duplicate filings if fraudsters do get a hold of your information.
 These mechanisms are more efficient when the IRS already has your legitimate income tax return.

-And if you do suspect fraud — whether it's repeated communications from suspicious individuals claiming to be the IRS, a prolonged delay in receiving your return, or unexpected notifications about overdue taxes — be sure to report it
+And if you do suspect fraud—whether it’s repeated communications from suspicious individuals claiming to be the IRS, a prolonged delay in receiving your return, or unexpected notifications about overdue taxes—be sure to report it to both the IRS and law enforcement.
+Such a report could be used further down the line if you’re seeking to recover your fraud loss through insurance.

 RBC Wealth Management, a division of RBC Capital Markets, LLC, Member NYSE/FINRA/SIPC.